The Dos and Don’ts of Data Integration

 In today’s enterprises, most data integration projects never get built.
 Why?
 Because most companies consider the ROI (Return on Investment) on the small projects simply too low to justify bringing in expensive middleware.
 Yeah, so you have your customer data in two sources and want to integrate (or synchronize).
 But then you think “Hey, it costs too much, I might as well leave everything as it is.
 It worked up till now, it’ll work just as well in the future.”
 Then after a while you find yourself lost between the systems, the data they contain, trying to figure which information is more up-to-date and accurate?
 Guess what?
 You’re losing again.

-If ROI is an issue, consider open source software.
 With open source data integration tools you could have your pie and eat it too.
 Open source can offer a cost-effective visual data integration solutions to the companies that previously found proprietary data integration, ETL, and EAI tools expensive and complicated.

 Not having to pay license fees for BI and data integration software should make companies previously scared of insufficient ROI return to the data integration market.